TheOneSimple/Project_CRUD_Pokedex/README.md

 ## How to Use

 1. Make sure you have Python installed on your machine.
-2. Install the package `pip insatll sqlite`
-3. Navigate to the `src/app/` directory and run the `main.py` file:
+2. Navigate to the `src/app/` directory and run the `main.py` file:

    ```bash
    python main.py